hiphops-io/hiphops-io.github.io/docs/integrations/github.md

 Fetches the logs for a workflow run (e.g the logs of a check suite).
 Typically you would run this against a workflow_run event, and get the workflow_run_id input value from the event.workflow_run.id property.

 Rather than returning the logs directly, they will be saved in a temporary storage location which can be fed to other tasks such as [`releasemanager.save_material`](integrations/hiphops-releasemanager.md#task-save_material).
-This storage location is returned in the task's `vars` object.
+This storage location is returned in the task's `result` object.

 ```yaml
 tasks: